eth-protocol-fellows/cohort-five/projects/eods-specification.md

     Delegator role, under Operator-Delegator separation:
     * The curation of operator set: Opinionated delegators may decide to choose between different operators based on e.g., fees or reliability.
 These criteria could be part of a Validator rating system developed either on CL clients side or in-protocol.
-    * The provision of non-FFG services: The delegators may be called upon to provide non-slashable, yet critical services, like:
+    * The provision of non-FFG services: The delegators may be called upon to provide non-slashable yet critical services, like:
         * input their view into censorship-resistance gadgets such as inclusion lists or multiplicity gadgets.
         * co-sign block proposals, attestations together with the bonded Gasper operators.

     This is important, so we can move away from the unincentivized delegate selection practiced today in delegated proof of stake, which is basically [a flawed type of voting](https://notes.ethereum.org/@vbuterin/staking_2023_10#Expanding-delegate-selection-powers).

-- Building towards the inevitable implementation of SSF, requires taking the best possible trade-offs.
+- Building towards the inevitable implementation of SSF requires taking the best possible trade-offs.
 Identifying, disambiguating, or solving these trade-offs is not trivial, as they depend on a wide range of challenges and limitations:
     - physical network limitations (e.g. computing power)
     - technical limitations (e.g. per slot BLS signatures aggregation)